CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

     "slab", 473, 458, **620**
     "horseshoe", 342, 330, 432

 Our results show that manual intervention via the ``geometry_modifier_filepath`` can significantly increase the success rate.
-However, these results are  dependent on which kind of ligands you assemble.
+Together with using ``slab`` as the ``bidentate_rotator``, it allows to generate a maximum of 620 geometric isomers.
+However, these results are dependent on which kind of ligands you work with in DART.

 **Conclusion**

 This example demonstrates how to use DART in advanced mode for assembling highly customized complexes.
-While DART's default settings provide very decent results for most cases, DART enables users to try a range of options to further fine-tune their assembled complexes.
+While DART's default settings provide very good results in most cases, DART enables users to try a range of options to further fine-tune their assembled complexes.